The Las Vegas International Scouting Museum is dedicated to:

 Be the foremost repository of International Scouting memorabilia.

 Every once in a while, someone will find a "charm" in a jewellery box that has a scout emblem on a swastika.
 The first response is often alarm because they think scouts supported the Nazis in some way.
-Of course, the answer is no but Swastikas in Scouting is an interesting subject and the museum has a new history page that talks about the subject.
+Of course, the answer is no but Swastikas in Scouting is an interesting subject and the museum has a history page that talks about the swastika and more.

 Both International postcards and Scout Camp postcards are being added all the time.
 Some are very old, some are not so old.
 You'll enjoy seeing early scenes, scout portraits and more.
 Stop in at postcards (postcards is part of Exhibits) to see scouting history.